January 19th, 2015 | Posted by LadyNerkle1 in Working Around an Aggressive Swan - (Comments Off on Working Around an Aggressive Swan)

 As you Spend Time with Swans, you will Realize how Intelligent they are.
 It may not Happen Immediately, but they will Problem Solve.

 Alert to a Strange Sound.
-Mute Swan Alarm Calls https://www.youtube.com/watch?v=9Px9o5JgABc The Alarm Call we know, is a Loud “ARF” – Almost like a Bark..
+Mute Swan Alarm Calls https://www.youtube.com/watch?v=9Px9o5JgABc The Alarm Call we know is a Loud “ARF” – Almost a Bark..
 They Hold their Neck Tall and Straight…

 “HISSSssssing” – Trying to Scare Me Away.
-Swan will Hiss LOUDLY and Arch into a Tense Posture.
+Swans will Hiss LOUDLY and Arch into a Tense Posture.
 They Hope to Look BIG and Scary.
 It Worked for our Cat.

 “Hissing” is “STAY WAY- DO NOT GET CLOSER.”
 Give them Space or You May get Whacked.
 Good to have a Barrier..
 Heavy Clothing. ***************************************